-The company continued to settle both its short-term and long-term obligations resulting to a reduction by 31% and 9%, respectively.
+The Parent Company continued to settle both its short-term and long-term obligations resulting to a reduction by 31% and 9%, respectively.

-On the other hand, income and others taxes payable increased by 20% due to recognition of first quarter income tax payable.
+On the other hand, income and other taxes payable increased by 20% due to recognition of first quarter income tax payable.